Try one of these killer interview questions to get a genuine response from your candidate

 What do you need to know to work out whether you can work with me?

-This question gets them to reveal any concerns that might have about working with you.
+This question gets them to reveal any concerns they might have about working with you.
 And you'll quickly find out how much research they've done into you and the business.

 What is it we should be doing better?